aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 3. The log processor reads and processes the log records and ingests the logs into the OpenSearch domain.

-4. The logs failed to be processed are exported to an Amazon S3 bucket (Backup Bucket).
+4. Logs that fail to be processed are exported to an Amazon S3 bucket (Backup Bucket).

 ### Logs from Syslog Client

 !!! important "Important"

-    1. Please make sure your Syslog generator/sender's subnet is connected to Log Hub' **two** private subnets so that log can be ingested, you need to use VPC [Peering Connection][peering-connection] or [Transit Gateway][tgw] to connect these VPCs.
+    1. Make sure your Syslog generator/sender's subnet is connected to Centralized Logging with OpenSearch' **two** private subnets.
+You need to use VPC [Peering Connection][peering-connection] or [Transit Gateway][tgw] to connect these VPCs.
-    2. The NLB together with the ECS containers in the architecture diagram will be only provisioned when you create a syslog ingestion and be automated deleted when there is no syslog ingestion.
+    2. The NLB together with the ECS containers in the architecture diagram will be provisioned only when you create a Syslog ingestion and be automated deleted when there is no Syslog ingestion.

 [![arch-syslog-pipeline]][arch-syslog-pipeline]
-Figure 5: Application log pipeline architecture for Syslog
+_Figure 7: Application log pipeline architecture for Syslog_

-1. Syslog client (like [Rsyslog][rsyslog]) send logs to a Network Load Balancer (NLB) in Log Hub's private subnets, and NLB routes to the ECS containers running Syslog servers.
+1. Syslog client (like [Rsyslog][rsyslog]) send logs to a Network Load Balancer (NLB) in Centralized Logging with OpenSearch's private subnets, and NLB routes to the ECS containers running Syslog servers.

 2. [Fluent Bit](https://fluentbit.io/) works as the underlying log agent in the ECS Service to parse logs, and send them to an optional [Log Buffer](./applications/index.md#log-buffer), or ingest into OpenSearch domain directly.